Noroff-FEU-Assignments/project-exam-1-margretheby/README.md

-# Cross Course Project - Rainydays
+# Project Exam 1 - SkinUp Blog

 <img src="https://github.com/Noroff-FEU-Assignments/project-exam-1-margretheby/blob/main/skinup-screenshot.jpg" alt="Screenshot of the SkinUp blog website on desktop">
 This website was a five week project exam in the fall of 2022, during the frontend course at Noroff School of techonology and digital media.

 ## Description
-This assignment was to create a website for a blog.
-I was to create a headless WordPress website to create an API, and use HTML, CSS and JavaScript to create the website and fetch the API for the blogposts.
+The assignment was to create a website for a blog.
+I was to create a headless WordPress website with blogposts and use it as an API.
+Then use HTML, CSS and JavaScript to create the website for the blog, fetch the API and display the blogposts.

 In this assignment the topic of the blog was optional.
-I would find images and copy text myself.
+I was to find images and copy text myself.
 It was acceptable to use loren ipsum for the copy text in the blogposts, but the headings needed to make sense.
+I chose skincare as the topic for my blog, because that gave me the opportunity to create a website with a relaxing and neutral design, which I had not done before.

 Link to the site: https://skinup.netlify.app/